salesforce/dockerfile-image-update/README.md

   -s {true,false}, --skipprcreation {true,false}
                          Only update image tag store.
 Skip creating PRs -x X                   comment snippet mentioned in line just before FROM instruction for ignoring a child image.
 Defaults to 'no-dfiu'
-  -u, --useratelimiting  {true,false}.
-Defaults to false, means no ratelimiting is imposed if this is not set to true
+  -r, --rate-limit-pr-creations
-                         Use RateLimiting for throttling the number of PRs DFIU will cut over a period of time.
-Throttling works based on token-bucket algorithm.
+                         Enable rateLimiting for throttling the number of PRs DFIU will cut over a period of time.
-  -d, --rateLimitDurationRate Limit duration specified in ISO-8601 duration format.
-Defaults to Duration.ofHours(1).
-(Considered only when -u/--useratelimiting is true)
-  -r, --rateLimit        Maximum number of PRs to be sent per --rateLimitDuration.
-Defaults to 30.
-(Considered only when -u/--useratelimiting is true)
-  -t, --tokenAddingRate  Rate at which tokens are added in the bucket specified in ISO-8601 duration format.
-A token will be needed with every PR cut.
-Defaults to Duration.ofMinutes(2) i.e a token will be added every 2 mins in the bucket.
-(Considered only when -u/--useratelimiting is true)
+                         Defaults is not set, means no ratelimiting is imposed if this is not set to true

 subcommands:
   Specify which feature to perform